tarlepp/symfony-backend/README.md

 $ ./bin/console doctrine:migrations:diff
 ```

-With this you won't need to write those migration files by yourself, just let doctrine handle those.
+With this you won't need to write those migration files by yourself, just let doctrine handle those - although remember to really look what those generated migration files really contains...

 ## Useful resources + tips
 * [Symfony Development using PhpStorm](http://blog.jetbrains.com/phpstorm/2014/08/symfony-development-using-phpstorm/) - Guide to configure your PhpStorm for Symfony development